126.96.36.199 ‘Realpolitik’: Pragmatic Use of Ungoverned Power

 “the realist knows that he must work with … elemental forces rather than against them, he also knows, for example, that order comes before freedom and interests come before values.
 After all, without order there is no freedom for anybody, and without interests a state has no incentive to project its values.”

 Whilst it seems reasonable to agree with the proposition that order comes before freedom, the use of the word ‘interests’ begs the question of where a country’s interests lie.
-A realistic foreign policy has to take a prudent view of coercion (18.104.22.168), recognising that it might not work for very long and that it would undermine the country’s soft power (220.127.116.11).
-Although Kaplan puts interests before values, it is the latter which give a country its soft power and its ability to project influence without resort to military force.
+A realistic foreign policy has to take a prudent view of coercion (184.108.40.206), recognising that it might not work for very long and that it would undermine the country’s soft power (220.127.116.11).
+Although Kaplan puts interests before values, a country’s values can give it soft power and the ability to influence others without resort to military force.